fahdahm/githubsearch/README.md

 ## Features

 - Search GitHub repositories
+- Uses Strategy design pattern for the Scoring
+- Uses simple weighted scoring mechanism where weights are configurable in yaml
+- Uses Caffeine Cache to store the response for 10mins
-- Java 17 (Eclipse Temurin)
+- Implemented in Java 17 (Eclipse Temurin image for Docker build)
-- Multi-stage Docker build for efficient image size
+- Includes Multi-stage Docker build for efficient image size

 ## Prerequisites